 - Slowly add the eggs, one at a time, and continue mixing until well incorporated.

-- Add the pumpkin, sour cream, and vanilla, mixing on low speed until well blended.
+- Add the pumpkin, sour cream, and vanilla, mixing on low speed until combined.

 - With the mixer on low, add the flour, one cup at a time.
 Next, add the cinnamon, baking soda, and salt.
-Blend until well incorporated.
+Mix until well incorporated.

-- Continue whisking while adding the vanilla, canned pumpkin, cinnamon, and melted butter.
+- Continue whisking while adding the vanilla, pumpkin, cinnamon, and melted butter.

-- Once the glaze is smooth, gently pour over the top of the cooled bundt cake, allowing it to drizzle down the sides of the cake.
+- Once the glaze is smooth, gently pour over the top of the cooled bundt cake.

 - Slice, serve, and enjoy.